 Biking is a wonderful way to entice kids to go outside.
 And if you’re looking for activities you can use as part of a physical education program, biking is a good option.
-As a child, I remember playing dodge ball, climbing ropes, and doing lots of other activities in gym class which I couldn’t easily do at home.
-Either they required specialized equipment, like parachutes or expensive sports gear – or they required a lot of kids!
+As a child, I remember playing dodgeball, climbing ropes, and doing lots of other activities in gym class which I couldn’t easily do at home.
+Either they required specialized equipment, like parachutes or expensive sports gear or they required a lot of kids!

-I feel strongly that a good homeschool gym class should train our sons to enjoy activities which they can continue to do for a lifetime – and bike riding is a wonderful example of this kind of activity.
-Riding bikes helps your sons to stay healthy and it’s a great way to give your boys outside fun, as well.
+I feel strongly that a good homeschool gym class should train our sons to enjoy activities which they can continue to do for a lifetime and bike riding is a wonderful example of this kind of activity.
+Riding bikes helps our sons to stay healthy and it’s a great way to give our kids outside fun, as well.

 There are many wonderful lessons which you can integrate into a family bike trip.
 Here are 11 ideas to get you started:

-- Art – Have your son draw pictures of wildlife, flowers, and other interesting sights that you encounter.
+- Art – Have your child draw pictures of wildlife, flowers, and other interesting sights that you encounter.

-- Character Building – Teach your sons to be courteous to cars and other bikers on your journey.
-Your family can also participate in many different biking fund raisers to help the less fortunate.
+- Character Building – Teach your kids to be courteous to cars and other bikers on your journey.
+Your family can also participate in many different biking fundraisers to help the less fortunate.

-- Deductive Reasoning – Try out geocaching or letter boxing while on a bike ride.
-You can find out more about these activities by doing a Google search.
+- Deductive Reasoning – Try out geocaching or letterboxing while on a bike ride.
+You can find out more about these activities in your area by doing a Google search.

-- Geography – Be sure to teach your sons about the area they are travelling through.
+- Geography – Be sure to teach your children about the area they are traveling through.
 You can also put up a large map on the wall and track your various trips on the map.
 If you often bike the same routes, take a virtual trip.
 Pick a faraway destination, log the number of miles you bike, and draw lines between your city and your “destination” city.
-Teach lessons about the geography you’re “passing through,” so that your sons become familiar with the world around them.
+Teach lessons about the geography you’re “passing through,” so that your kids become familiar with the world around them.

-- History – Explore different historic locations throughout your trip – your sons can also research the history of the specific bike trail you plan to take.
+- History – Explore different historic locations throughout your trip.
+Your children can also research the history of the specific bike trail you plan to take.

-- Mapping Skills – Let your son be the navigator both beforehand, while determining your route, as well as during the trip.
+- Mapping Skills – Let your child be the navigator both beforehand, while determining your route, as well as during the trip.

 - Math – Let your son estimate how much time the ride will take, as well as calculate the mileage and the finances for the trip.

-- Photography – Let your son take photos along the way.
+- Photography – Let your daughter take photos along the way.

 - Science – Document wildlife that you encounter along the way.
-Some adventurous sons will even want to collect road kill that they can dissect later.
+Some adventurous kids will even want to collect road kill that they can dissect later.

-- Writing – Have your son write in his journal about the experience.
+- Writing – Have your child write in his or her journal about the experience.

-Take a family bike trip and your sons will enjoy their homeschool gym class – and they will also start down the path to a lifetime of physical fitness.
+Take a family bike trip and your children will enjoy their homeschool gym class and they will also start down the path to a lifetime of physical fitness.

-Going on field trips are some of the most thrilling real life lessons that we can give to our children.
-Taking a field trip is an awesome way to give boys outside fun.
+Going on field trips are some of the most thrilling real-life lessons that we can give to our children.
+Taking a field trip is an awesome outdoor activity for kids.